ivan-svetlich/planner-app/README.md

 * [Appearance](#appearance)

 ## General Info
-Appointment Book app with a realistic design where users can write down their reminders.
+Appointment Book app to keep track of important deadlines, special events and more with clear organization.

 ## Technologies
 ### This project was designed with: